View Steven George's Obituary on dailycall.com and share memories

 SPRINGFIELD — Steven Leroy George, age 68, of Springfield, passed away on Thursday, August 28, 2019 at Mercy Medical Center in Springfield.

-He was born on September 6, 1950 in Buffalo, NY to the late John J. and Mancy Ellen (Chronabery) George.
+He was born on September 6, 1950 in Buffalo, NY to the late John J. and Nancy Ellen (Chronabery) George.

 Steven is survived by his wife: Dorothy (LeVeck) George; children: Christopher George, Jennifer (Heather) Dazley and Helen (Paula) George, all of Springfield; siblings: John J. (Kay) George, Jr. of Medway and Kenneth (Patty George of Mechanicsburg; one grandchild: Jayden George; and several nieces and nephews.